Popular Posts

 My brother in his last weeks with his favorite nurse

 During the week of Dec.
-4, 2001, my brother sat in his room sipping whiskey to sooth the discomforting side effects or Zyprexa, Haldol, and Depakote , which for more than three decades had tormented him with clinging drowsiness and a rapid, frightening heartbeat . " That night, Robert," he would later tell me in a rare moment of introspection, " I wanted to get a sense of power I never had. "
+4, 2001, my brother sat in his room sipping whiskey to sooth the discomforting side effects or Zyprexa, Haldol, and Depakote , which for more than three decades had tormented him with clinging drowsiness and a rapid, frightening heartbeat . " One night, Robert," he would later tell me in a rare moment of introspection, " I wanted to get a sense of power I never had. "

 Though Lester , I believe, had stuck to his regimen of psychotropic drugs with a self-discipline unusual for paranoid schizophrenics , one night he rebelled.
 Four days later, his mind and body now dangerously weaned from the meds which shielded him from hallucinations and other disordered thinking, my brother walked into a gun shop and, with a gun permit he had falsified, purchased a .45 caliber automatic pistol and a .38 caliber handgun.
 Over the next two days, he fired his weapons at two inanimate objects outside his retirement home and then, while driving his car down a toll way, fired at a passing car. ( Lester, according to police reports , never did fire at a person nor intended to . )